Bruce Teague: Entrepreneurship

-Teague is the CEO of Caring Hands and More, whose services include and vary from home care/companionship care, parent helper, pet care, professional cleaning, lawn care, supported community living, day rehabilitation, and crisis stabilization (CSB).
+Teague is the CEO of Caring Hands and More, whose services include home care/companionship care, parent helper, pet care, professional cleaning, lawn care, supported community living, day rehabilitation, and crisis stabilization (CSB).
+He also owns CHARM Homes, LLC.

-Politics / Iowa City Council (2018-2022)
+Politics / Iowa City Council (2018-2023)

 On Oct 2, 2018, Teague was elected to the Iowa city council to fill the remainder of a four-year term vacated by Kingsley Botchway, who moved away from Iowa City.
-In early January 2020, he was appointed as Mayor of Iowa City.
+In early January 2020, he was appointed as Mayor of Iowa City, and was re-appointed in January 2022 for a four-year term.